 2. Development and implementation of a Massive Open Online Course (MOOC) on academic freedom and higher education values (launch 4 June 2018, next course starts 28 Oct 2019)

 Course page on Futurelearn where you can register for the MOOC

 3. Development of an electronic handbook on putting higher education values into practice (June 2019) Promoting Core Higher Education Values; Perspectives for the Field

 Join us on Facebook

 ACA and UNICA are organising a joint stakeholder event at the European Committee of the Regions in Brussels on behalf of their project teams – GREET and Academic Refuge.
 The event, titled Higher Education Values in Practice - Integration of highly skilled refugees and at-risk academics in Europe, will focus on academic values and the role of Europe’s higher education community in supporting students and scholars with refugee background and academics at risk.

-The event will include the launch of the e-handbook: "Values in Higher Education; Testimonies from the Field" and news about new initiatives after the end of the two projects.
+The event included the launch of the e-handbook: "Values in Higher Education; Perspectives from the Field" and news about new initiatives after the end of the two projects.

 What is the course about?

 Scholars and students around the world ask questions; questions about the environment; questions about health; questions about poverty and development; questions about justice; questions about truth.
 And the answers to these questions affect all of society.

 But sometimes asking questions can be dangerous.
 Academic freedom protects the right to ask sensitive, even dangerous questions.
 Not just scholars' questions, but the freedom for you to think and ask questions that really matter.